dianakhosravi/MontyHall/README.md

 # Monty-hall problem simulation

-Java code that simulates the game described in Monty-hall paradox: [Monty-hall paradox](https://en.wikipedia.org/wiki/Monty_Hall_problem)
+Java code that simulates the game described in Monty-hall paradox.

-*source: Wikipedia*
-> Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
-You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
-He then says to you, "Do you want to pick door No. 2?"
-Is it to your advantage to switch your choice?
+The problem is a well-known puzzle that you can read more about at: http://en.wikipedia.org/wiki/Monty_Hall_problem

+# Problem description
+> Assume that you are attending a TV show where you can win money by picking the right box.
+The game show host shows you three boxes explaining that the money is in one of the boxes.
+He asks you to pick one of them without opening it.
+After you have picked one of the boxes he opens one of the other two boxes which is empty.
+Now he turns to you and asks, do you want to change your mind, picking the remaining box?

 # Requirements